BlueBrain/BlueRecording/README.md

 # Contribution Guidelines
 [Here](./CONTRIBUTING.md)

-# Important notes about unit tests
-Please note that some of the unit tests rely on the following configuration files *tests/data/simulation_config.json*, *tests/data/configuration/circuit_config.json*, *examples/compare-to-reference-solutions/data/simulation/simulation_config.json*, and *examples/compare-to-reference-solutions/data/simulation/configuration/circuit_config.json*.
-These configuration files contain absolute paths to files, which must be updated to match your system.

 # Citation
 If you use this software, we kindly ask you to cite the following publication: